-Penrith Lottery is run by a voluntary committee who meet once a month to assess grant applications, discuss development and strategy and review finances and membership figures.
+Penrith Lottery is run by a voluntary committee who meet once a month to assess grant applications, discuss development and strategy and review finances.

 Richard Utting helped start the lottery through Penrith Chamber of Trade in 2010 and has acted as its Promoter ever since.
 From small beginnings he has seen the lottery develop and is extremely proud in the way it has supported many local community groups and organisations, some of which would not have received help without it.

 Following a career in the Public Sector (Civil Service and Health Service) Peter moved with his wife, Maureen, to Penrith where he has been able to support - as a volunteer - a number of organisations in Penrith and the Scottish Borders, including the lottery, CAfS and Eden Credit Union.